 Melissa's past highlights include being a member of a jazz quartet.
 Performances included various venues across the Twin Cities area.

-As an organist, keyboardist, and vocalist, Melissa has been serving for 30 years at Thurston Funeral Home.
+As an organist, keyboardist, and vocalist, Melissa has been serving for over 40 years at Thurston-Lindberg Funeral Home.

-She also has played piano and sung in worship service at Country Roads Baptist Church in Stacy, MN, fills in playing at other churches, and currently teaches piano to 40+ students ranging in age from six to adult in the Anoka County area.
+She currently teaches piano to 35+ students ranging in age from six to adult in the Anoka County area.

 At age 13, she was demonstrating organs for Wurlitzer Music Store, then served as a piano/organ instructor at 16, before moving to her home studio to teach when she was 18.

-Currently residing in Cedar, Minnesota, she and her husband, Kevan, have seven children.
-Melissa plans to continue playing for everyone's listening pleasure, performing at weddings, funerals, and other occasions, as she loves sharing special moments in people's lives.
+Currently residing in Cedar, Minnesota, she and her husband, Kevan have seven children.
+Melissa plans to continue playing for everyone's listening pleasure, performing at funerals and other occasions, as she loves sharing special moments in people's lives.

 Get in Touch With Melissa.

 Contact her by phone, email, text or use the form below.